sharmainec/tp/docs/UserGuide.md

 * `list` returns all flashcards in LingoGO!.
 * `list 3` returns 3 randomly selected flashcards in LingoGO!.

+### Entering Slideshow mode: `slideshow`

+Switches to [Slideshow mode](#slideshow-mode) for you to test yourself using the flashcards shown in [List mode](#list-mode).

+Format: `slideshow`

 <hr/>

 ## Slideshow mode commands

 The following section gives an in-depth overview of all [Slideshow mode](#list-mode) commands in LingoGO!.
+As such, commands in this section can only be run in [Slideshow mode](#slideshow-mode).
 If you are a new user, you may also want to refer to the [Command format](#command-format) and
-[Flashcard format](#flashcard-format) sections above for a breakdown on LingoGO!'s command and flashcard formats.
+[Flashcard format](#flashcard-format) sections above for a breakdown of LingoGO!'s command and flashcard formats.

+### Answering a flashcard: `answer`

+Checks whether the answer you have provided correctly translates to the foreign phrase displayed in [Slideshow mode](#slideshow-mode).

+Format: `answer e/ENGLISH_PHRASE`

+* Checks the English phrase of the displayed foreign phrase in [Slideshow mode](#slideshow-mode) against the `ENGLISH_PHRASE` you provide.
+* The app will then show the correct English phrase and tell you whether you got it right.
+* `ENGLISH_PHRASE` is not case-sensitive (e.g. "HeLLo" matches "hello").
+* During a slideshow, you can only answer each flashcard once.

+Examples:
+* `answer e/hello` checks the English phrase of the foreign phrase on display (e.g. "你好") in [Slideshow mode](#slideshow-mode) to see if `hello` matches it.

 ### Moving to the next flashcard in Slideshow mode: `next`